 This group activity serves to improve collaboration between workers, encourage communication and teach how to make decisions in an equitable manner.

 Different people play the roles of a young man, an old man, a child, a middle-aged woman, a priest, etc. – the rest of the members will have to come to an agreement to save just one.
 They will have to decide which decision would be the most correct one not to end the human species.
 This is one of the most fun team-building activities.

 In this case, one person will act as a dissatisfied customer and another as a dependent who must resolve the situation.
 The attitude, words and, in short, the way in which the emotional intelligence is used to transform a dissatisfied client into a happy one, will be valued.

 The rest of the team members will go through each of the roles and the cases will be varied so that the latter do not have more time to think than the former.

-Establishing positive teamwork and collaboration is a time consuming and painstaking process, but it worths it.
-Once you get started your employees would act like a united unstoppable working power.
+Establishing positive teamwork and collaboration is a time consuming and painstaking process, but it worth it.
+Once you get started, your employees would act like a united, unstoppable working power.